ongres/stackgres/doc/content/en/01-introduction/04-components-of-the-stack/_index.md

 ## Configuration

-Run PostgreSQL using default configuration is a really bad idea in a production environment.
-PostgreSQL uses very conservative defaults so it must be tuned in order to achieve good performance of the database.
-Exists some places where you can find information about Postgres configuration parameters and best practices:
+Running PostgreSQL using the default configuration is usually not a good idea in a production environment.
+PostgreSQL uses very conservative defaults, and it must be tuned in order to achieve good performance.
+There are some places where you can find more information about Postgres configuration parameters and best practices:

 * [Postgres Official Documentation](https://www.postgresql.org/docs/)
 * [https://postgresqlco.nf](https://postgresqlco.nf) (see [PostgreSQL Configuration for Humans](https://speakerdeck.com/ongres/postgresql-configuration-for-humans))